hashicorp/waypoint/telemetry/README.md

 ### Waypoint Server -> Jeager example

-The waypoint server supports multiple exporters, but this example will show exporting to the opencensus agent, and viewing traces in jeager.
+The Waypoint server supports multiple exporters, but this example will show exporting to the opencensus agent, and viewing traces in jeager.

 #### Run the docker-compose infrastructure